Typical Membership Classes as of May 26, 2020

 2. Youth Membership: Anyone between the ages of 12 to 22 is eligible for Youth Membership.
 Only Youth Members above the age of 18 are permitted to vote on club issues or serve as an Associate Officer for the club.
 When a Youth member reaches 22 years of age they will covert to a Full Membership with no initiation fees, as long as they are in good standing.
 Youth Members must pay a $100 initiation fee and pay $23.50 a month ($15.00 Club Dues, $5.00 Fleet Fund, $3.50 SSA Dues).

-7. Temporary Memberships: A temporary membership is extended to an applicant who pays a fee of $99.
+3. Temporary Memberships: A temporary membership is extended to an applicant who pays a fee of $99 for a Soaring orientation flight.
 This fee is intended to be consistent with that for the separate but similar SSA FAST program.
 The fee can be paid in cash, by check, or in advance by credit card and through a pre-paid gift certificate.
 Payment should be received, and Temporary Membership activated prior to a Soaring Orientation Flight.
+A PSA Temporary Member Card indicating a one-month membership in the Pittsburgh Soaring Club from date of the Soaring Orientation Flight may be provided.
+This documents flying and other privileges and responsibilities, and should be checked prior to further flights.
+The responsibility for issuing the card lies with the CFIG accepting payment and conducting the SOF, or any board member present.
+A three-month temporary SSA membership and a copy of Soaring magazine is also provided along with insurance coverage.
+Conditions:

 - The Temporary Member must schedule training flights, and arrange payment with the flight instructor independently.
 The first flight, i.e., the Soaring Orientation Flight, is free of charge to the temporary member.